Media Alert and Media Advisory

 The alert is usually done in a ritual format, which we will review some examples of.
 Basically, a paper version would be on letterhead (like a news release) and have a news release heading that includes the same kind of contact information.
 It would not usually say “for immediate release” simply because you don’t expect the media to publish your alert; it’s more like an internal media memo.

-The alert will have a large, bold label on it (and it says “Media Alert” or "Media Advisory").
+The alert will have a large, bold label on it (and it says “Media Alert” or “Media Advisory”).
 After that, you write a headline and a short lede paragraph that describe the main point.
-Sometimes the “narrative” explanation will be several paragraphs, but I think one is usually adequate.
+Sometimes the “narrative” explanation will be several paragraphs, but one is usually adequate.

-But rather than leading to a story, the alert then includes a list of facts about the newsworthy thing, arranged in an outline form with the basics facts (who, what, when, where) serving as sidebar headings.
+However, rather than leading to a story, the alert then includes a list of facts about the newsworthy thing, arranged in an outline form with the basics facts (who, what, when, where) serving as sidebar headings.

 An alert, on paper, is generally limited to one page.
 To save space, while there is usually some room between items in the outline, text in the lede paragraph and in the outline items is normally single spaced, rather than double space as a news release would be.
 Like news releases, alerts are most commonly disseminated via email--the image on this post is an example of an emailed media alert from Mount Mercy University sent to the MMU Times and other Cedar Rapids media outlets.